Pixelrobin/floop/README.md

 # floop
-WIP!
-Almost done!

 Floop is a tweening library built for Gamemaker Studio 2, with the intent to be lightweight and fast as well as easy to use.
-Floop introduces `floop_group`s, which are `ds_maps` with tweenable values.
+Floop introduces `floop_groups`, which are `ds_maps` with tweenable values you can queue up.

+It's not quite v1.0 ready, but it's close!

 The library was created out of frustration from manually hardcoding blocks of code to manage my tween states.
 Instead of keeping track of a tween's time, etc, floop groups allow you to simply "fire and forget".